 It should be acknowledged that although studies using only IT in HF patients with reduced EF could be informative from a pathophysiological point of view, the applicability of their results in real clinical practice may be questionable.
-Specifically, IT is destined only for low-risk patients with HF, due to the inherent higher risk of this type of exercise training for cardiac events.2 Additionally, IT is classically included as a complementary element of CAE in cardiac rehabilitation programmes of HF patients, with CAE representing the main volume of exercise training, and not as the sole type of exercise training.^{3,4} Furthermore, IT is more difficult to be maintained in the long term, especially for the phase 4 of cardiac rehabilitation, which is largely unsupervised.
+Specifically, IT is intended only for low-risk patients with HF because of the inherent higher risk of this type of exercise training for cardiac events.2 Additionally, IT is classically included as a complementary element of CAE in cardiac rehabilitation programs of HF patients, with CAE representing the main volume of exercise training.^{3,4} Furthermore, IT is more difficult to maintain in the long term, especially in phase 4 of cardiac rehabilitation, which is largely unsupervised.